Supporting someone experiencing sexual violence

 Some people want to talk about what happened to them straight away and some people do not.
 It may take years for someone to disclose an act of sexual harassment, sexual assault and sexual violence.
 Listen without interrupting or talking too much, and don’t judge when they are ready to talk.

 A person who has experienced sexual violence is never to blame for what happened.
-It doesn’t matter what a person was wearing or if they were drunk or on drugs, sexual violence is never OK.
+It doesn’t matter what a person was wearing or if they were drunk or on drugs, sexual violence is never okay.
 Someone's age, cultural background or relationship to the person or people who hurt them are never excuses for sexual violence.

 Ask before you touch